Deciphersoul/Unreal_mcp/.opencode/CONTEXT.md

     factory=None  # Let UE figure it out
 )
 ```

+### Asset Creation Guardrails (2025-12-03)
+- Every "create" flow must check `EditorAssetLibrary.does_asset_exist` before touching disk.
+- If the asset already exists (e.g., `/Game/UI/Widgets/MCP_Widget`), tools return a success message describing the existing asset instead of prompting UE to overwrite.
+- To replace an asset, delete/rename it (or provide a new path) before re-running automation; automatic overwrites are disallowed.
+- When in doubt, run `manage_asset` `list`/`search` first so inputs reference a unique destination.

+### UI Tool Reliability (2025-12-04)
+- `system_control.create_widget` now sanitizes names (`My Widget` → `My_Widget`), auto-creates `/Game/UI/Widgets` if missing, and accepts an optional `savePath` override if you need another folder.
+- `system_control.show_widget` verifies the widget blueprint asset exists (and is actually a widget) before issuing console commands, returning a clear error when the asset is missing.
+- Both actions surface the resolved asset path (and any sanitization warnings) in their structured responses so dependent agents can react accordingly.

 **Sequencer API Changes in UE5.7:**
 - `MovieScene.add_master_track()` - REMOVED, use `MovieSceneSequenceExtensions.add_track(seq, TrackClass)`